aclassen/ComposeReorderable/README.md

 When dragging, the existing item will be modified.
 Because if this reason it`s important that the item must be part of the LazyList visible items all the time.

-This can be problematic when moving items close to LazyList bounds or there are no drop targets between them.
+This can be problematic if no drop target can be found during scrolling.

 ## License